In This Article

-Chevron Federal Credit Union serves roughly 130,000 members and manages about $4.8 billion in assets.
+Chevron Federal Credit Union serves 138,393 members and manages more than $5 billion in assets.
 It operates branches across multiple states and runs under several brand names.
 By any measure, this is a credit union with serious technology needs.
 And until recently, those needs were met by systems that worked well individually but refused to talk to each other.

 The Jack Henry Symitar core handled accounts.
 The Blue Sage loan origination system processed mortgage applications.
 Finastra Servicing Director managed post-closing.
 But none of these platforms shared data automatically.